stelligent/frb-hackathon/README.md

-# frb-hackathon-cloud9-demo
+# frb-hackathon

-this is a resource dump of FRB hackathon cloud9 presentation
+this is a resource dump of FRB hackathon webinars

 ## in this repo...

+### `12_3_2019 Webinar - Building Apps in AWS`

+Recording of the AWS Primer webinar presented on 12/3/2019

+### `12_5_2019 Webinar - ML Apps using AWS API`

+Recording of the AWS ML webinar presented on 12/5/2019 + its data files

 ### `cloud9-cfn.yml`